 A point of interest for the sports fan in the family might be Qwest Field, home to the Seattle Seahawks, which you can also visit and tour.

-You could stroll around the city's Chinatown/International District.
+You could also stroll around the city's Chinatown/International District.
 Check out some Asian art galleries, give bubble tea a try, and visit Kobe Terrace Park, where you can see cherry trees in bloom during the month of March.

 Getting around Seattle